Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Electron-Hole Many-Particle Rashba Hamiltonian due to Self-Consistent Fields in an Inhomogeneous Dielectric Environment

 \section{Electron-Hole Many-Particle Rashba Hamiltonian due to Self-Consistent Fields in an Inhomogeneous Dielectric Environment}

-We consider the following geometry, cf.~Fig.~\ref{fig:structure}: A monolayer TMDC ($\epsilon_s$) is sandwiched between a substrate ($\epsilon_1$) and superstrate ($\epsilon_2$) dielectric material with a small vacuum gap in between due to van der Waals interaction \cite{florian2018dielectric,druppel2017diversity}.
-An induced charge density $\hat \rho_{\mathbf q}$ via, e.g., optical excitation, creates image charges, which induce a net out-of-plane electric field $\hat E_{z,\mathbf q}$ in an inhomogeneous dielectric environment ($\epsilon_1\neq\epsilon_2$).
+We consider the following geometry, cf.~Fig.~\ref{fig:structure}: A monolayer TMDC ($\epsilon_s$) is sandwiched between a substrate ($\epsilon_1$) and superstrate ($\epsilon_2$) dielectric material with a small vacuum gap in between due to van~der~Waals interaction \cite{florian2018dielectric,druppel2017diversity}.
+An induced charge density $\hat \rho_{\mathbf q}$ via, e.g., optical excitation, accumulates surface charges at dielectric boundaries, which induce a net out-of-plane electric field $\hat E_{z,\mathbf q}$ in an inhomogeneous dielectric environment ($\epsilon_1\neq\epsilon_2$).

 To investigate the consequences thereof, we employ the method of second quantization for Bloch electrons \cite{book:graphene_carbon_nanotubes_malic2013}.
 The Rashba Hamiltonian from Eq.~\eqref{eq:Hamiltonian_Rashba_General} reads: